John Hirsch Prize

 On his death in 1989, the distinguished theatre director John Hirsch left a bequest to the Canada Council to “aid and encourage young Canadian directors”.
 The John Hirsch Prize is a tribute to the extraordinary contribution Mr. Hirsch made to theatre in Canada, most notably as founder of the Manitoba Theatre Centre, head of television drama for the CBC and artistic director of the Stratford Festival.

-Your completed application form and all required support material must be submitted by email on or before the deadline date by 11:59 pm (local time).
-The Canada Council will not assess late or incomplete applications.
+Your completed application form, required documents and support material must be submitted by email on or before the deadline date by 11:59 pm (local time).
+Incomplete or late applications will not be assessed.

 Notification of results – approximately 4 months after the deadline date